How to choose your frame size

 - Place a hardcover book between your legs and up against the wall, spine up.
 Raise it until snug against your crotch (this mimics your bike seat).

-- Have another person measure from the top of the book (spine) down to the floor.
+- Have another person measure the distance from the top of the book (spine) down to the floor.

-- A suspension seatpost will raise your saddle by about 4 cm (1 ½ inch).
-If you’re getting one, please reduce your inseam by 4 cm, and check if you need a smaller frame.
+- A suspension seatpost will effectively raise the lowest position of your seat by about 5 cm (2 inches).
+If you’re getting one, please reduce your inseam by 5 cm, and check if you need a smaller frame.

-- If your inseam or height is between two frame sizes, these are the rules of thumb:
+- If your inseam is between two frame sizes, these are the rules of thumb:

 – If you’re a confident rider, choose the bigger frame